 Free Trade Agreement Training Provider Grant

-The Free Trade Agreement Training Provider (FTA-TP) Grant has been established to assist eligible organisations deliver tailored training projects aimed at helping Australian small and medium-sized enterprises and stakeholders understand how to use and access FTAs with Korea, Japan, and China.
+The Free Trade Agreement Training Provider (FTA-TP) Grant has been established to assist eligible organisations deliver tailored technical training projects aimed at helping Australian small and medium-sized enterprises and stakeholders understand how to use and access FTAs with Korea, Japan, and China.
 Eligible organisations are as follows:

 - member-based business organisations located in Australia such as chambers of commerce and industry, bilateral business councils and chambers or peak industry/business associations

-Objective and goals of the Plan
+Objective and goals of the Grant

 The key goals of the FTA-TP grant will be to leverage the capability of Australian business organisations to: